hxdsgnr/site/contact.md

 <h4>Flipboard</h4>

-<p>I have a weekly magazine on Flipboard.
-Each magazine is a collection of interesting design news and articles that I commented on Twitter.
+<p>On Flipboard, I have a weekly magazine.
+Each one is a collection of interesting design news and articles that I commented on Twitter.
 </p>

 <h4>Highly</h4>

-<p>When I don’t read news or articles, I read a research paper.
+<p>I read a research paper when I don’t read news or articles.
 I save relevant highlights on Highly, share them on Twitter, and then publish a summary on LinkedIn.
 I seek to read at least one article or paper per day.
 </p>

 <h4>Medium</h4>